 The XenServer Tools are software packages for Windows and Linux-based guest operating systems.
-The Tools include high-performance disk and network paravirtualized drivers (PV drivers) for Windows operating systems, and a Guest Agent for Linux-based operating systems that provides additional information about the VM to the XenServer host.

-Refer to the XenServer 6.5 Virtual Machine User's Guide for more details.
+The Tools include high-performance I/O drivers (PV drivers) and the Management Agent for Windows operating systems, and a Guest Agent for Linux-based operating systems that provides additional information about the VM to the XenServer host.
+Refer to the XenServer 7.0 Virtual Machine User's Guide for details.